alexjlockwood/AndroidDesignPatterns/_posts/2016-10-22-play-pause-icon.md

 * Mention that the `<vector>` tag's `android:alpha` property can also be animated.
 * Mention a few other path command information (i.e. `H`, `V`, `A`, difference between upper/lower case, space/commas don't matter, etc.).
 * Add check box to 'color individual paths' so the reader can see what is being animated?
+* Add warning that attempting to trim a filled path will cause unexpected behavior.
+* Add source code for eye visibility icon animation?

   [adp-delightful-details]: https://github.com/alexjlockwood/adp-delightful-details
   [svg-path-reference]: http://www.w3.org/TR/SVG11/paths.html#PathData